 During the event, it is imperative that one segment transitions smoothly to the next.
 To do so, keep your structured plan close by so that you can maintain a close eye on the proceedings.
 By closing one speech and introducing the other with a natural charm, your audience will continue to be engaged from start to finish.

 Audience engagement is the key to a successful webinar.
 Including Q&As, team activities and polls, getting your guests involved with the event will keep them hooked on your every word.
 Many webinar speakers can be booked equipped with activities tailored to their speaking topic, the mark of a talented presenter.

 But, if you request questions for your Q&A and you are met with an awkward silence, don't dwell on the interaction and instead move onto the next segment.
-It doesn't mean that you are a bad webinar host, it simply means that your audience aren't engaged with that specific method of interaction.
+It doesn't mean that you are a bad webinar host, it simply means that your audience is not engaged with that specific method of interaction.

 Fill The Silence

 Similarly to everyday conversations, silence is the enemy of engaged communication.
 By ensuring that your webinar is packed to the brim with content, you avoid the dreaded silence that can cause your audience to switch off.
 Vocally transitioning from one speaker to another, keeping the conversation flowing and preparing for moments of potential silence are all methods of maintaining your audience's attention.

 React To Technical Difficulties

 There are some technical difficulties that we simply cannot prepare for.
 From power cuts to your internet disconnecting, technical tragedies of all kinds can strike during your webinar.
 Not to worry, it doesn't mean the end of your important message.

 If your webinar is cut off, try and immediately join the call again.
 If that doesn't work, immediately send an apologetic yet hopeful message ensuring audiences that you will try again.
 Communication and honesty are key to a positive viewer relationship.